Meet Your Chief Officers

 Peter Vaughan QPM Chief Constable

-He is proud to have served at every rank in the force, policing the communities where he grew up and still lives.
+Peter is proud to be the Chief Constable of the police force he joined in 1984, and to have served at every rank in all parts of the force area, policing the communities where he grew up and still lives.

 Matt Jukes Deputy Chief Constable

 Matt Jukes joined the police service in 1995 and became Deputy Chief Constable of South Wales Police in August 2013.

 Originally from Neath, Richard completed a Bio-Chemistry degree before being inspired by his father to join South Wales Police, after hearing his experiences as a serving police officer in the west of the force area.

 Liane James T/Assistant Chief Constable

 T/Assistant Chief Constable Liane James joined South Wales Police as a constable in 1990, having researched policing as a career whilst working for the South Glamorgan Council Careers Office.
 She applied because she felt policing was the most rewarding of the public services, something Liane still believes to this day.

 Julian joined South Wales Police in 1989 following in the footsteps of his father who retired in 1992 having served 30 years with the Force.

 Gareth Madge Director of Corporate and Legal Services